spearwolf/twopoint5d/three-vertex-objects/README.md

 ## Projection

-the projection simplifies the use of a [THREE.Camera](https://threejs.org/docs/#api/en/cameras/Camera) in a two dimensional responsive design aware pixelart context. you always wanted to have a perspective camera that can display a resolution of 640x480 in the canvas, respecting the ["object-fit: contain"](https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit) rules within the viewport, ideally with the origin in the upper right corner? then you should try the [ParallaxProjection](./src/ParallaxProjection.ts) or the [OrthographicProjection](./sr/../src/OrthographicProjection.ts).
+the projection simplifies the use of a [THREE.Camera](https://threejs.org/docs/#api/en/cameras/Camera) in a two dimensional responsive design aware pixelart context. you ever wanted a perspective camera that shows a resolution of 640x480 in the canvas, but respecting the ["object-fit: contain"](https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit) rules within the viewport, ideally with the origin in the upper left corner? then you should try the [ParallaxProjection](./src/ParallaxProjection.ts) or the [OrthographicProjection](./src/OrthographicProjection.ts).